CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 In case an already published resource has to be **un-published**, please follow these instructions [docs: howto unpublish a resource](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_unpublish_corpus.md).

+In case a **new version** of an already existing resource should be published, please follow these instructions [docs: howto version_update](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_version_update.md).

 ## Overview

 1. <a href="#jira-epic">Create an Epic about publishing the new resource</a>